replicatedhq/help-center/content/docs/kb/developer-resources/branding.md

 ![Minimal CSS](/images/post-screens/minimal-css.png)

-By default, existing vendors will have the traditional purple, organge, teal colors set as their default CSS for all channels.
+By default, existing vendors will have the traditional purple, orange, teal colors set as their default CSS for all channels.
 Existing client installations will fallback to the traditional colors if no CSS is available.

-Updates to the CSS are applied at installation (new install), when a customer updates to a Replicated brandable version (1.2.73 or newer) and then anytime an app update is applied.
+Updates to the CSS are applied at installation (new install), when a customer updates to a Replicated brand-able version (1.2.73 or newer) and then anytime an app update is applied.
 CSS updates are not applied during a standard Replicated daemon update or during a license sync.